patriciatran/amr-ecoevo/README.md

 You will now have a folder labelled `HMM/` with over 700 files with the extension `.HMM`.

-3. Create a software container or use a pre-made one
+3. Create a software container or use a pre-made one (optional)

+These script submit files already link to the containers located at `/projects/bacteriology_tran_data/apptainer/hmmer.sif`.

-You can use the `build.sub` script under the `recipes/` folder to build an Apptainer SIF file, and move it to your `staging/netid` folder.
+If you want to build your own containers, you can use the `build.sub` script under the `recipes/` folder to build an Apptainer SIF file, and move it to your `staging/netid` folder.
-Otherwise, you can use the one located at `/projects/bacteriology_tran_data/apptainer/hmmer.sif`.
+The steps for that would be:
 ```
 cd ~/amr-ecoevo
 cd recipes